Pauses-In-Speech/.github/profile/README.md

 `docker run -it --rm -p 3000:3000 -v ${PWD}/src/:/app/src --name pis-web pis_webapp:latest`

-Afterwards you can connect to localhost:3000 and run use the app!
+Afterwards you can connect to http://localhost:3000 and run use the app!

+# License

+Both repositories are licensed with the MIT license